LA Quick Moving Companies

 Most moving companies are honest, but some shady operators will give you a low quote and then charge a lot more when they deliver your belongings.
 Long-distance moves are especially vulnerable to these disreputable companies because they have control over your household goods, and you naturally want your possessions returned.
 If you become mistrustful of the operator during the loading process, put a halt to the loading and find someone else.
 One red flag to be on the lookout for is if the driver or crew tries to change the terms on the day of loading.
 Suppose that you have made a deal with a moving company and even paid a deposit.
 Be aware that a company that demands a large deposit is already suspicious.
 If the loading day arrives and the driver is unaware that you have made a partial payment, there could be a scam in process.
 Or if the driver tells you that you have a lot more items than he thought, and the price will be higher, that is very suspicious.
 The driver may ask you to sign a new service order or make changes to the existing one.
 You may want to consider stopping the loading process and finding another vendor.

-Can I find a fast mover for a local job in Los Angeles?
+Can I find a fast and affordable mover for a local job in Los Angeles?

 When you are moving locally, as with a long-haul move, you should plan far enough in advance to obtain several in-person estimates from moving companies.
 California regulates intrastate movers through the Bureau of Household Goods and Services, which, like FMCSA, requires that the mover complete a visual survey of the items included in the move.
 Verbal or online estimates of moving costs are illegal in California, so the moving company should always provide you with a firm “Not to Exceed” price in writing.
 The mover will base the cost of a local move on the time it needs to load your shipment, drive to the new residence, unload, and drive back.
 This double drive time is permitted in California and some other states and applies to local moves of over ten miles.